Ishantsingh2006/skiplist/README.md

   * **Read-Only scaling (Increases)**: Since contain (lookup) operations acquire a shared lock (`std::shared_lock`), multiple threads read the Skip List simultaneously on different CPU cores.
 As the thread count increases, the total aggregate throughput of the system **increases (scales up)** because the CPU cores perform reads in parallel.
   * **Write-Only scaling (Decreases)**: Write operations require an exclusive lock (`std::unique_lock`).
 Only one thread can write at any moment while all other writer threads are blocked.
 Because writes are serialized, increasing the number of threads cannot increase write performance.
 Instead, throughput **decreases** due to the CPU cycles wasted on lock acquisition delays, operating system thread scheduling, and context-switching overhead.
 * **Correlations with the MIT PRIMES Study**:
-  * **Read-Only Scalability**: Just like the MIT PRIMES paper ("Performance Analysis and Optimization of Skip Lists"), our benchmarks show that read-only lookup workloads scale smoothly with thread counts, validating the efficiency of lock-free or shared-lock read structures.
-  * **Read-Write Scaling Ceiling**: The MIT study observed that read-write throughput does not scale linearly and drops off sharply at higher thread counts due to lock contention and memory allocator bottlenecks.
-Our mixed and write benchmarks exhibit this exact behavior: we see a sharp drop-off in throughput when moving from 1 to 2 threads, confirming that lock contention creates a scalability bottleneck for modifying operations.
 * **Mixed Workload Behavior**:
   * The performance of mixed workloads is directly dictated by the ratio of write operations.
 The *Read-Heavy* workload (20% insert, 70% contain, 10% remove) runs significantly faster and scales better than the *Write-Heavy* workload (80% insert, 20% contain) due to the higher utilization of concurrent shared locks.

 ---

-## API Reference

 ### Member Functions & Time Complexity